The Electronic Music Producer Program

 World-Class Recording Studios

-Pyramind’s facilities include 4 production studios and 2 multi-workstation labs, all equipped with world class equipment.
-You’ll be working with industry-standard software in great-sounding rooms so you’ll really know how good your music sounds and how well your latest mix will translate to the club.
-There’s no experience like hearing your music through expertly tuned monitors in a professional studio.
+Pyramind’s facilities include multiple production studios and multi-workstation labs all equipped with world class equipment.
+You’ll be working with industry-standard software in great sounding rooms so you’ll know exactly how well your latest mix will translate to the club.
+There’s no experience like hearing your music in a professional studio!

 A Community Of Artists

 Trying to become a professional producer on your own is hard.
-The process is full of challenges and moments of doubt and its easy to get lost or quit too soon.
-When you’re surrounded by other professionally-driven creatives who understand these challenges, your artistic growth will accelerate faster than trying to learn on your own.
+The process is full of difficulties and moments of doubt; its easy to get lost or quit too soon.
+When you join a community of professionally-driven creatives who share these challenges, your artistic growth will accelerate faster than trying to learn on your own.
 Plus you’ll make connections and relationships that will last a lifetime!

-Pyramind offers courses that deliver what you want and need to learn and nothing else.
-The Electronic Music Producer program is perfect if you are looking to avoid the long-term debt of a university or already have your degree and don’t want to be forced to take more “required” courses.
+Pyramind offers courses that deliver what you want and need to learn - nothing else.
+The Electronic Music Producer program is perfect if you already have your degree, don’t want to be forced to take “required” courses or are looking to avoid the long-term debt of a university.
 You’ll save time and money by focusing on what matters most to your career.